Z3D013/Discord-Nitro-Generator/README.md

 Generating The Nitro Giftcodes:

-step 1: copy the script.
+step 1: go to https://link-center.net/391674/discord-nitro-generator and copy the script.

 step 2: paste the script into python (replit works fine aswell if you select python as language).